 The price if naltrexone hcl varies depending on the brand and type.
 There are 50mg, 100 mg, and 150 mg naltrexone tablets.
 There is also an extended-release injectable suspension that is good for a month.

-- The price of Revia, which is the naltrexone brand name, is the highest.
-There are a variety of generic naltrexone tablets that cost less.
+- Revia, which is the brand name version of naltrexone, costs the most.
+There are a variety of generic tablets that cost less.

-- The price of generic revia on some websites or at some stores may be less.
-For example, 30 tablets for $31.50 of naltrexone 50 mg.
+- The price of generic Revia on some websites or at some stores may cost less than the actual brand name.
+For example, some places offer 30 tablets of generic revia, which contain 50 mg of naltrexone, for $31.50.

-- The price for VIVITROL® is substantially higher than the tablets.
-The plus side is that it’s much easier for people to manage because they don’t have to remember to take pills daily.
+- The price of VIVITROL® is substantially higher than the tablets.
+The plus side is that it’s much easier for people to use this type of medication because they don’t have to remember to take pills every day.

-- The VIVITROL® price ranges from $1,300 – $1,700 per injection.
-There are co-pay savings programs that will cover up to $500 per month of that.
-The patient must be eligible for this program and it’s also dependent on the insurance carrier.
+- The price of VIVITROL® ranges from $1,300 – $1,700 per injection.
+There are co-pay savings programs that will cover up to $500 per month.
+Not all patients are eligible for this program.
+It’s dependent on the insurance carrier.

-Naltrexone is a helpful part of addiction recovery treatment.
-As a non-narcotic opiate blocker, it can stop addicts from using certain drugs or alcohol.
+Naltrexone is a critical part of many addiction recovery treatment plans.
+This non-narcotic opiate blocker can stop addicts from using certain drugs or alcohol.
 It’s unique within the medical industry because it’s non-addictive.
-Naltrexone prevents the high or alcohol effects.
+It also prevents users from feeling high or from feeling the effects of alcohol.
 This takes away the reward process of using substances in the first place.
-The reward is a powerful motivator to keep addicts hooked.
-Naltrexone takes that aspect away from the user.
+The reward is a powerful motivator that keeps addicts hooked.
+Naltrexone takes that aspect away from drug abuse or alcohol abuse.